eeleet/Seelect/README.md

 ```
 $ npm start
 ```
 to run local webpack dev server for the project.
-It is con figured at localhost port 80.
+It is configured at localhost port 80.

 4. If you need to bundle it, run